AtifElmasry/ad-bidding-ab-test-zalando-case-study/README.md

 # 🎯 Ad Bidding A/B Test – Zalando Case Study

-This is a fun and realistic A/B testing project where we analyze how two different ad bidding strategies—manual vs automated—perform across core marketing KPIs.
+This is a fun and realistic A/B testing project where I analyze how two different ad bidding strategies—manual vs automated—perform across core marketing KPIs.

-It's designed to reflect the kind of work a data analyst might do at a performance-driven company like Zalando.
+It's designed to reflect the kind of work a data analyst might do at a performance-driven company like **Zalando**.

 ---